kbarrere/LSF-PKWSI/README.md

 An approach to remove the need for automatic textline extraction for Probabilistic Keyword Spotting and Indexing.

-A tutorial is available in
+A tutorial is available [here](https://github.com/kbarrere/LSF-PKWSI/tree/refactor/tutorial#tutorial).

 # Requierements